 Pure ability only gets you so far in wrestling, but what makes wrestlers into characters you can either love or hate is their ability to work you into believing that they believe themselves as their characters.
 To that end, Jay White is the Ozymandias-type villain whereby he tells you what he’s going to do, when he’s going to do it and he believes what he tells you to be fact; he’s moreover comfortable telling his opponents what his plan is because deep down he believes there isn’t anything you can do about it.
 It’s written, prognosticated and executed all at once.

-What makes a villain even more compelling is the air of superiority and invincibility they obtain from not just saying they’re going to accomplish their objective, but actually doing it.
+What makes a villain even more compelling is the air of superiority and invincibility they obtain from not just saying they’re going to accomplish their objective, but in actually doing it.
 And continuing to do it.
 So it isn’t enough to just cut a good promo or be great in the ring and have great psychology, the characters wrestlers portray meld it all together.
 In this case, Jay White (at 28) has become the most complete heel in wrestling over the last three years.

 The Golden Star Shines Ever So Briefly

 As the annual G1 Climax tournament approached in 2020, White and his foil (Ibushi) re-entered NJPW’s marquee tournament once again to claim their spot in Wrestle Kingdom 15’s main event.
-Ibushi resumed his quest to become double champion, as did Switchblade, who also rechristened the event as the “J-1” tournament because he believed it was his time and his era to reign.
+Ibushi resumed his quest to become double champion, as did Switchblade, who also rechristened the event as the “Jay-1” tournament because he believed it was his time and his era to reign.
 As the tournament wore on, he even defeated Ibushi once again to lead their Block as they edged toward the finals.
 Ibushi rebounded and drew a tie with White, who himself lost his final match in the Block to give Ibushi a berth in the finals via needlessly complex tiebreakers.
 He later defeated former IWGP tag team champion Sanada to claim the G1 Climax tournament contract and repeated as champion.

 No sooner did he win, though, did White get in his face, drudge up the old insecurities stemming from Ibushi’s previous losses to White and proclaimed outright that he did not earn the title.
 He did not beat him.
 He was not the champion of the tournament.